Updated March 2018

 It is said Betsy Ross, a seamstress, made the first American flag and lived in this house while designing it.
 I wasn’t sure if my kids would like the Betsy Ross House because I thought they might find it boring, but I was wrong.
 They have audio sets for children, which makes it fun for them, and you can even meet “Betsy Ross” herself.
 Learn all about how things worked in the 18th century and the daily lives of people like Betsy Ross.
 It’s a short tour and the whole thing from beginning to end doesn’t take more than half an hour.

-This was one of our favorite things we did during out stay.
+This was one of our favorite things we did during our stay in Philly.
 Elfreth’s Alley is America’s oldest residential street, with 32 Federal and Georgian style homes.
 Take a stroll down the street and go back in time to the Colonial days.
 It’s fascinating for all ages, and fun to see the different residences that make up the alley.

 Ben Franklin’s grave is in the Christ Church Burial Ground, across the street from the Visitor’s Center.
 It’s $2 to enter the cemetery, however you can also view it without entering, from the other side of the fence.
 The graves of many other signers of the Declaration of Independence are here as well, so many people choose to walk through.